The Beginning of the Legacy

 2002 brought with it a number of important mile-markers for the group.
 They put out their seventh album in just over ten years, Eight Balls, with In the Meantime featured on the Collegiate A Cappella Music Organization's first compilation album, Top Shelf A Cappella.
 2002 was also cause for celebrating 50 years of D8's outstanding a cappella tradition.
 And what would the golden annivesary be without a little reminiscing?
 Alumni John Hadden ('83.5) and Jim Briggs ('90) were kind enough to put together The Golden Jubilee: 50 Years of Dissipation, a two-disc set including songs from all of our 50 years.
 Thanks guys!

 In 2005, the group released the breathtaking Out of the Ashes album, in which soloist Mike Olcott was nominated for best male soloist for his performance in Superstition.
 January 2007 saw the release of After Hours, one of its most diverse collections of arrangements.
 And two years later, in January 2009, D8 celebrated the milestone release of its tenth album, the organically fresh and environmentally friendly Vocally Grown.
-Even more recently, the D8 returned to Allston, MA in December of 2010 to record Stand Up Eight, the group's newest CD.
-Just having been released in November 2011, the album features songs from new artists such as Jason Mraz or The Killers as well as those written by old-timers like The Beatles or The Eagles.
+The D8 then returned to Allston, MA in December of 2010 to record Stand Up Eight, and was released in November 2011.
+The group's newest album, Born and Bred, recorded in 2014, features a wild collection of genres as the group continues to try and grow beyond their already well established reputation.

 The group continues to perform all over New England (as well as Bermuda!) at private venues, other colleges, and high schools alike.
 With 60 years behind them, they look forward to continued success through the blending of traditional and contemporary a cappella.